Fauci Says He Was Under Anesthesia When CDC Changed COVID-19 Testing Guidelines

 Amid reports that the sudden change in guidelines came from the “top” of the Trump administration, CNN reported on Wednesday that top infectious disease expert Dr. Anthony Fauci was incapacitated when the decision was made.

-“He said, ‘I was under general anesthesia in the operating room,’” CNN chief medical correspondent Dr. Sanjay Gupta said, reading comments from Fauci. “‘Last Thursday was not part of any discussion or deliberation regarding these new testing recommendations… I’m concerned about the interpretation of these recommendations.
+“He said, ‘I was under general anesthesia in the operating room,’” CNN chief medical correspondent Dr. Sanjay Gupta said, reading comments from Fauci, who had surgery last week to remove a polyp on his vocal cord. “‘Last Thursday was not part of any discussion or deliberation regarding these new testing recommendations… I’m concerned about the interpretation of these recommendations.
 I’m worried it will give people the incorrect assumption that asymptomatic spread is not of great concern.
 In fact, it is.’”

+Fauci, however, later told NBC News that he didn't believe that the administration was trying to go around him while he was out.

+“This was not an end run at all,” the immunologist said to political reporter Kelly O'Donnell.
+“I just happened not to be there during the final discussions.
+No intrigue here.”

 President Donald Trump has repeatedly groused that increased testing has resulted in more cases in America, calling it a “double-edged sword” and suggesting that the country should do less testing.